alutov/nrf24le1-espnrf_gateway_and_remote_switch_for_livolo_etc/README.md

 two times per second then goes sleep mode.
 A software update is also supported for both esp and gateway and client nrf.
 To update the client, it is only necessary that at least one switch be turned on.
 (In programming mode, the MCU operates at 16MHz without sleep mode and consumes more.)
-  Using the assembler without any sdk allowed the client to reduce the clock frequency by 16 times (1MHz), and when generating the
+  Using the assembler without any sdk allowed the client to reduce the clock frequency by 16 times (1MHz) and when generating the
-RC code MCU works at 125 kHz, and accordingly to reduce power consumption, and in the gateway it is free to store in memory not only the program code, but and reserve space for code updates and for 64 parameter names.
+RC code MCU works at 125 kHz and accordingly to reduce power consumption, and in the gateway it is free to store in memory not only the program code but reserve space for code updates and for 64 parameter names.
 I'm still testing the code.
 My clients control the air conditioner mitsubishi by “pressing” it on the on-off button, and 2 switches, livolo and maifom.
 Connection nrf to switches have made by 5 wires: nrf gnd <-> RF gnd, nrf vdd <-> RF +3v,  nrf p0.5(control) <-> RF DATA, p0.0(state1) <-> PIC 11 livolo(LED) or 11 maifom(control1), p0.1(state2) <-> PIC 5 livolo(LED) or 13 maifom(control2).
 See pictures in other folder.
 I haven’t done